-From Monday 13 September, the Meyricke Library will once again be open 24 hours a day.
+The Meyricke Library is once again open 24 hours a day.
 Readers no longer need to make an appointment.

 The Click & Collect service remains available to all readers.
 Find the book you need on SOLO, choose ‘Jesus College Library’, and click the green Request button.
 Staff will have the book ready for you the next working day.